MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/studio-overview.md

 > * Azure for US Government: [Document Intelligence Studio (Azure Fairfax cloud)](https://formrecognizer.appliedai.azure.us/studio)
 > * Microsoft Azure operated by 21Vianet: [Document Intelligence Studio (Azure in China)](https://formrecognizer.appliedai.azure.cn/studio)

 The studio supports Document Intelligence v3.0 and later API versions for model analysis and custom model training.
 Previously trained v2.1 models with labeled data are supported, but not v2.1 model training.
 Refer to the [REST API migration guide](v3-1-migration-guide.md) for detailed information about migrating from v2.1 to v3.0.

-Use the [Document Intelligence Studio quickstart](quickstarts/try-document-intelligence-studio.md) to get started analyzing documents with document analysis or prebuilt models.
-Build custom models and reference the models in your applications using one of the [language specific `SDKs`](quickstarts/get-started-sdks-rest-api.md?view=doc-intel-3.0.0&preserve-view=true).
 To use Document Intelligence Studio, you need to acquire the following assets from the Azure portal:

 * **An Azure subscription** - [Create one for free](https://azure.microsoft.com/free/cognitive-services/).